Henry James on Screen

 (2000, 131 minutes, Rated R)

 An extravagantly rich American widower (Nick Nolte) and his sheltered daughter (Kate Beckinsale), both of whom marry only to discover that their respective mates, a beautiful American expatriate and an impoverished Italian aristocrat (Uma Thurman and Jeremy Northam), are entangled with one another in a romantic intrigue of seduction and deceit.
+Director James Ivory will join the screening and introduce the film.

 The exhibition Henry James and American Painting will be open at 6:00 pm for program attendees.